-There are a number of aspects that you will need to pay attention to when following the principles of Conservation Agriculture (CA):
+There are a number of aspects that you will need to pay attention to when following the principles of Regenerative Agriculture (Regen Ag):

 Cold soil

 Cover crops and crop residues protect the soil from drying out and erosion, but cover crops can also inhibit the warming of the soil in the spring.
-Farmers should be aware of this and must therefore not necessarily get stressed out by the fact that their neighbour has started sowing if the CA farmer deems their soil not ready for sowing yet.
+Farmers should be aware of this and must therefore not necessarily get stressed out by the fact that their neighbour has started sowing if a Regen Ag farmer deems their soil not ready for sowing yet.

-The CA crops will therefore on average get a slightly later start, but they will usually catch up during the growing season.
-Of course, there may be years when the crops in the CA system do not catch up with the crop from the tilled fields but conversely, there may also be years when the crops in the CA system overtake the crops from the tillage systems because growth continues longer into the summer.
+The Regen Ag crops will therefore on average get a slightly later start, but they will usually catch up during the growing season.
+Of course, there may be years when the crops in the Regen Ag system do not catch up with the crop from the tilled fields but conversely, there may also be years when the crops in a Regen Ag system overtake the crops from the tillage systems because growth continues longer into the summer.

 Grass weed

-Tilling is a well-known tool against grass weeds and therefore grass weeds are also one of the challenges that one must pay special attention to when cultivating according to the principles of CA.
+Tilling is a well-known tool against grass weeds and therefore grass weeds are also one of the challenges that one must pay special attention to when cultivating according to the principles of Regen Ag.

 You can manage weeds in different ways: